Centre for Knowledge, Innovation, Technology and Enterprise

 Background

-I am a Senior Lecturer in Innovation and Entrepreneurship and a longstanding member of the KITE research centre.
+I am a Senior Lecturer in Innovation and Entrepreneurship and the Research & Impact Lead for the Entrepreneurship and Innovation Subject Group.

-My research interests centre on the relationship between organisational change, technologies and identity, and the function of language and materiality in constituting those phenomena.
-I have explored these issues in several empirical contexts: small firms and entrepreneurship in multiple sectors, including cultural and creative settings; trends in the delivery of public services; and higher education.
+Conceptually, my research interests centre on the relationship between organisational change, technologies and identity, and the function of language and materiality in constituting those phenomena.
+I have explored this theme in several empirical contexts over a number of years: small firms and entrepreneurship in multiple sectors, including cultural and creative settings; trends in the delivery of public services; and higher education.

 I welcome PhD applicants in areas including: